on3iro/aeons-end-randomizer/docs/CustomExpeditions/Types.md

 ### lossRewards **(optional)**

-> **NOTE:** This property is not yet fully supported and might not work to some extend in the current Beta-build

 ##### Definition

 type: [`RewardsConfig`](#RewardsConfig)[]

 List of [`RewardsConfig`](#RewardsConfig)s.
 If specified defines what rewards are being generated each time the battle is lost.
-If the players lose more often than configs exist inside the list, no more rewards will be generated.
 If nothing is specified, the rewards will be rolled regularily.

 #### Example